Novica Antić: Public recognitions and awards

 In addition to awards and military medals from Serbia, he has been awarded several times by Russian public, religious, police and military organizations, the most important of which are: Medal for Officer Honor, awarded by the Presidium of the Russian public organization "Officers of Russia", Medal of Friends of the People of Russia - Trade Union of the Russian Police, Medal of Lieutenant General ID Volkova for loyalty to the oath and the Medal for Courage and Humanism - Association of Veterans of Combat Operations of the Internal Affairs Bodies and the Internal Army of Russia, the Order for Loyalty to Services and Glory of the Fatherland - the Union of Paratroopers of Russia For his virtues and care for the Serbian Orthodox Church, he was awarded the "Hierarch's Diploma of Recognition" by the Bishop of Šumadija, Mr. Jovan.
 For his efforts in protecting the rights of members of the army and cultivating friendships between Russian and Serbian soldiers and veterans, in 2018, he was especially thanked by the President of the State Duma Committee for Labor, Social Policy and Veterans, Mr. J.E.
 Nilova.
 In September 2021, the Association of Veterans of the "Heroic 549th Motorized Brigade Tsar Dušan the Strong" and the war commander of this brigade, Major General Božidar Delić, established a "monument to the Heroic 549th Motorized Brigade" in gratitude for support and assistance to war veterans; Antić was recognized with an award at this event.

+On the occasion of the consecration of the Church of Saint Nektarios of Aegina, within the University Clinical Center Kragujevac, on May 3, 2025, the Orthodox Archbishop of Kragujevac and Metropolitan of Šumadija, Jovan, awarded him the Order of "Leader Karađorđe" for his great love for the Holy Church.

 In the period from 1989 to 1997, he was an active member of the Scout Association of Serbia.
 He is one of the founders of the Independent Scout Unit "Čukarica" and the Scout Detachment "Breza" from Belgrade.
 He has numerous scout skills and three scout stars, and by the decision of the leadership of the Scout Association of Serbia from November 1996, he was awarded the highest scout title "Scout Eagle".